Channels

 | Override | SCRIBE_GRAPHQL_APQ_TTL (optional) |

-channels.graphql.apq.ttl = 10hchannels.graphql.apq.ttl = ${?SCRIBE_GRAPHQL_APQ_TTL}channels.graphql.default-limit
+channels.graphql.apq.ttl = 10hchannels.graphql.apq.ttl = ${?SCRIBE_GRAPHQL_APQ_TTL}channels.graphql.auth

 Section titled “channels.graphql.default-limit”Query Parameter Defaults